-The following items should be considered before buying or accepting any toys from members:
+The following items should be considered before buying or accepting toy donations:

-- + Are children allowed to only play with those toys recommended for their age?
+- + Are children allowed to play with only those toys recommended for their age?
 Most toy manufacturers will provide recommended ages for a specific toy.
-These age recommendations are typically easy to locate, as they generally are displayed on the packaging of the toys. - + Avoid any toys with sharp edges or points. - + Check small parts on toys to determine if they are securely fastened. - + Only toys specifically designed for outdoor use should be used outdoors. - + Toys made with cloth should carry the labels flame resistant, flame retardant or nonflammable. - + All broken toys should be repaired back to new condition or thrown away. - + All moving parts should be securely attached. - + There should be no slots or holes that can pinch a child's fingers.
+These age recommendations are typically easy to locate, as they generally are displayed on the packaging of the toys. - + Avoid any toys with sharp edges or points. - + Check small parts on toys to determine if they are securely fastened. - + Only toys specifically designed for outdoor use should be used outdoors. - + Toys made with cloth should carry the labels "flame resistant," "flame retardant" or "nonflammable." - + All broken toys should be repaired back to new condition or thrown away. - + All moving parts should be securely attached. - + There should be no slots or holes that can pinch a child's fingers.

 - + The toy itself should be large enough that it cannot be put into a child's nose, mouth or ears.
-For example, marbles and beads are too small. - + Make sure ride-on toys are well balanced to reduce the chances of them tipping over. - + Toys for older children should be stored in a separate location away from toys for younger children. - + Children should not be allowed to sleep with battery-operated toys. - + Toys should be periodically cleaned to keep them sanitary. - + The inside of toys should not be filled with a potentially harmful substance such as small pellets. - + Toys should not be painted with lead-based paints. - + Review toys and furnishings in the nursery to see if they are subject to safety recalls.
+For example, marbles, beads and small foam letters are too small. - + Make sure ride-on toys are well balanced to reduce the chances of them tipping over. - + Toys for older children should be stored in a separate location away from toys for younger children. - + Children should not be allowed to sleep with battery-operated toys. - + Toys should be cleaned periodically to keep them sanitary. - + Toys should not be filled with a potentially harmful substance such as small pellets. - + Toys should not be painted with lead-based paints. - + Review toys and furnishings in the nursery to see if they are subject to safety recalls.

-To look for toy recalls, visit the Consumer Product Safety Commission at https://www.cpsc.gov/recalls and type "toy" in the recall product field.
+To look for toy recalls, visit the Consumer Product Safety Commission at